Gosford

 Gosford is the central city in the southern part of the Central Coast, surrounded by Brisbane Waters, national park and residential suburbs.
 These include West Gosford, East Gosford and North Gosford, also Point Frederick, Point Clare, Wyoming, Narara and Springfield.

-Each neighbour has their own unique centres, some featuring modern cafes such as Sweet Caroline and Three Trees Café, plus performing arts and event spaces Laycock Street Theatre, Entertainment Grounds and the Central Coast Conservatorium of Music.
+Each neighbour has their own unique centres, some featuring waterfront restaurants such as Kefi or modern cafes such as Little Luna and Three Trees Café, plus performing arts and event spaces Laycock Street Theatre, Funhaus Factory and the Central Coast Conservatorium of Music.
 For outdoor adventure, Somersby Falls is a short 10-15 minute drive, or meet the local wildlife with a visit to the Australian Reptile Park around the corner.